 There are many reasons why WordPress is such an attractive software solution in the enterprise space.
 WordPress is scaleable, flexible, affordable (in most cases, free!), and open source.

 WordPress also offers thousands of plugins and themes and there is a huge ecosystem and developer/design community that surrounds WordPress, so you can always find great talent to work on your site wherever you are in the world.
+Here’s how to install a WordPress theme.

 We’ve moved past the days of expensive proprietary software where companies and organizations are locked into pricey, long-term deals for content management systems that aren’t great.
 The future belongs to open source and, as the numbers show, WordPress is dominating that game in almost all areas.